 The Hidden Village of Wadi Aricha – meet with Salman Sadan

-Through his unique life story, which began at the cliffs of Machtesh Ramon, Salman Sadan – a key figure in the village – introduces us to the Bedouin culture in Israel, past and present.
+Through his unique life story, which began at the cliffs of Makhtesh Ramon, Salman Sadan – a key figure in the village – introduces us to the Bedouin culture in Israel, past and present.
 The visit with Salman takes place in the intimacy of his family’s tent.
 The visit includes a traditional lunch and preparation of Libeh, bread baked in the fire.

 Dr. Miri Lavi-Neeman